striezel/echarts-node-export-server/documentation/docker.md

 If you prefer the non-native approach and like to use Docker instead, you have to make sure that Docker is installed.
-For the purpose of this installation, we will assume that you are using Debian 8.0 "jessie".
+For the purpose of this installation, we will assume that you are using Debian 11 (codename "bullseye").
 The required steps should be similar on other Linux distributions.

-To install Docker, you need to add the APT repository for jessie-backports to your APT sources, if that has not been done yet.
-Execute the following command as root user to add the AP repository:

-    echo "deb http://ftp.de.debian.org/debian/ jessie-backports main" >> /etc/apt/sources.list

-After that you can install Docker by typing the following commands:
+On a Debian 11 system you can install Docker by typing the following commands:

     # update of package lists
     apt-get update